slowernews/wisdom-tldr/README.md

 ===
 ###On pace

 Direction is more important than pace.
+Don’t be afraid to take time away to find your direction.

 > *'Speed is useful only if you are running in the right direction.' -- Joel Barker*